People's Television Network: 1986–1992: Post martial law restructuring

+In 1987, PTV became a semi-official carrier for Family Rosary Crusade it was aired for 27 years and it was ended in 2014 due to PTV's increased focus on daily government related programs that aired on the network.

-In 1992, PTNI went on full nationwide satellite broadcast using a transponder from PALAPA C2.
-Its flagship station PTV-4, which is based in Quezon City, boasted of a 40-kilowatt brand-new transmitter facility sitting on a 500 ft tower.
+On February 14, 1991, PTV went on full nationwide satellite broadcast using a transponder from PALAPA C2.
 With its 32 provincial stations across the country, the network has extended its reach and coverage to approximately 85 percent of the television viewing public nationwide.

-PTNI was given the Hall of Fame Award for Best Station and for Most Balanced Programming in 1987 and the Catholic Mass Media Awards in the two succeeding years after.
-It has aired several pioneering and award-winning educational, cultural and public service programs for their relevance and production excellence.
-In 1996, PTV won the award for Best TV Station ID ("Ang Network Para Sa Pilipino" [lit.
-The Network For The Filipino]) in the PMPC Star Awards for Television.
+1992–2005: Charter establishment, operational challenges

+On January 22, 1992, PTV moved its studios to the former National Media Production Center building on Visayas Avenue, with transmitters and other equipment widely donated from a French government grant, leaving ABS-CBN in the exclusive control of the Transmission Center, which before the end of the 2nd millennium has become the most advanced transmission center in the country.
+Based in Quezon City, the network's flagship station, PTV-4, features a high-capacity 40-kilowatt transmitter.
+The facility is situated atop a 500 ft tower, a central component of its broadcast infrastructure.

+The People's Television Network formally became a government-owned and controlled corporation with board of directors in March 1992 with the passing of the Republic Act 7306.
+The charter prohibited the government from providing regular annual appropriations for PTV's operations, only giving it a one-time equity funding for capital outlay and required the corporation to generate revenues on its own, while allowing commercial advertisements for only the first nine years, imposing a total ban starting in July 2001.

-PTNI pioneered educational and cultural programming.
-Some of its award-winning programs were Tele-aralan ng Kakayahan (which predated ABS-CBN's The Knowledge Channel by decades), Ating Alamin, Small World and its successor Kidsongs, For Art's Sake, Coast to Coast and Paco Park Presents.
+Around this time, PTV pioneered educational and cultural programming.
+Some of its award-winning programs were Tele-aralan ng Kakayahan (which predated ABS-CBN's Knowledge Channel by decades), Ating Alamin, Small World and its successor Kidsongs, For Art's Sake, Coast to Coast and Paco Park Presents.
 In the 1990s, at the core of its educational programming is the Continuing Studies via Television or CONSTEL, a program aimed at upgrading teaching skills of elementary and secondary teachers of Science and English.
-Institutionalized by Department of Education, Culture and Sports (DECS), CONSTEL Science and English are being used in teacher training by the Regional and Divisional Leader Schools of the Department of Education, culture and Sports and in Teacher Education Institutions of the Commission on Higher Education.
+Institutionalized by Department of Education, Culture and Sports (DECS), CONSTEL Science and English programs are being used in teacher training by DECS and in Teacher Education Institutions of the Commission on Higher Education.